Pomeranian dog breed information and advice

-The Pomeranian is a popular dog breed.
-It has distinctive fox-like features with a long pointed muzzle, dark eyes and small upright ears.
+Pomeranians have distinctive fox-like features, with a long, pointed muzzle, dark eyes, and small upright ears.
 Their cute and cuddly appearance suits their gentle temperament.
-And they make good pets for children because they love to play and cuddle.
+They make loveable family pets and are great with kids, as they love to play and be petted.

 Originally, a larger dog, Pomeranians were bred for pulling sledges and herding animals.
-Their size was reduced through breeding to give us a small companion we know today.
+Their size was reduced through breeding to give us the small, pocket-sized companion we know today.

 Pomeranian facts